The Royal Navy's Type 26 frigates, set for delivery in the coming decade, are already being dubbed the workhorses of the

 The names of all eight Type 26s have been revealed:

 One of their roles will be to provide advanced protection for the UK's nuclear deterrent and Queen Elizabeth-class aircraft carriers, as well as offering an anti-submarine warfare capability.

-The plan is for them to form the future of the Royal Navy with the Type 31 frigate, which it was confirmed on Thursday will be built by defence firm Babcock.
+The plan is for them to form the future of the Royal Navy with the Type 31 frigate, which will be built by defence firm Babcock.